 Music Therapy: Find the Rhythm of Happiness

 The Greeks defined music as the “art of the muses.”
 According to the traditional definition, music is the art of noticeably and logically organizing a combination of coherent sounds and silences.
-It uses the fundamental principles of melody, harmony, and rhythm, through the intervention of complex psychological processes.
-These processes are the focus of music therapy.

 The rhythms, harmonies, and melodies that constitute music have been used in medical treatments for a long time.
 While it’s true that music is not a cure itself, today many therapies count on music as a complement to therapy due to the direct benefits it has on improving one’s mood and reducing the symptoms of certain illnesses.
-Medical studies have demonstrated its effects on blood pressure, heart rate, and even oxygen level in the blood.
+Medical studies have demonstrated its effects on blood pressure, heart rate, and even oxygen levels in the blood.
 Impressive, right?

 “Music lifts broken spirits and alleviates the problems that arise from the spirit.”